J1mL1/Awesome-Latent-Thinking/README.md

 Latent thinking, latent Chain-of-Thought, continuous reasoning, and multimodal intermediate-state reasoning for AI systems.

-This list follows the taxonomy in [latent thinking survey.md](latent%20thinking%20survey.md), organizing papers by intermediate-state carrier, dynamics, semantic role, modality, and contribution type.
+The list is organized by intermediate-state carrier, dynamics, semantic role, modality, and contribution type.

 ## Contents